-When you take the Straight Talk® survey, the first payoff is discovering the styles of communicating you use most often – Director, Expresser, Thinker, or Harmonizer.
+When you take the Straight Talk® Survey, the first payoff is discovering the communication styles you use most often – Director, Expresser, Thinker, or Harmonizer.
 We tend to favor two styles over the others, but we have the ability to use any of the styles in different situations.

 - Most people use two styles more frequently than the other two.

 - Your blend of styles determines the way you communicate.

 - It’s especially important to understand your primary style, the one you use most often.

 - No one style is better than the others, but it may be to your advantage to play up one style over another, depending on the situation.